johnnymetz/johnny-metz-blog/content/posts/dockerize-your-cypress-tests.md

 127.0.0.1 being added to access control list
 ```

-- Set the `DISPLAY` variable.
+- Set the `DISPLAY` variable, which we're going to pass to our Cypress docker container.
 This tells the X server to forward the interactive GUI to `host.docker.internal`, which is a special DNS name that points to our host (read more about it [here](https://docs.docker.com/desktop/mac/networking/#use-cases-and-workarounds)).

 ```
 DISPLAY=host.docker.internal:0